 When self-employed in Germany, your income from freelance activity vs. your income from trade and business activity will greatly differ.
 Therefore, it is important to check which kind of job you are hoping to perform in order to proceed with the correct business registration to avoid any negative consequences.

 According to the German income tax law, freelance activities include independently performed positions such as academic, artistic, literary, teaching, or educational jobs.
-The German income tax law (§ 18 Einkommensteuergesetz) offers a detailed catalog of jobs which belong to freelance activity:
+The German income tax law (§ 18 Einkommensteuergesetz) offers a detailed catalog of jobs that belong to freelance activity:

 Extract of the catalog:

-Branch Example
+Branch | Example |

-Legal, economic and tax advice Lawyer, Tax advisor, Notary, Accountant, Auditor, Patent lawyer, Consulting economists
+Legal, economic, and tax advice | Lawyer, Tax advisor, Notary, Accountant, Auditor, Patent lawyer, Consulting economists |

-Medical sector Doctor, Dentist, Veterinarian, Physical Therapist
+Medical sector | Doctor, Dentist, Veterinarian, Physical Therapist |

-Culture Journalist, Translator, Interpreter, Photojournalist
+Culture | Journalist, Translator, Interpreter, Photojournalist |

-Technology, science Engineer, Architect, Chemist
+Technology, science | Engineer, Architect, Chemist |

 According to the German income tax law, “similar jobs“ also belong to the freelance activity category.
 But how are “similar jobs” defined, what are their characteristics?